openmultiplayer/web/frontend/docs/scripting/functions/NPC_GetNodePointPosition.md

 - The node must be opened with `NPC_OpenNode` first
 - A point must be set with `NPC_SetNodePoint` before getting its position
 - All coordinate parameters are passed by reference
-- Use this to create visual markers or teleport to node locations

 ## Related Functions